oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 You can usually use your tax amount for the previous year as a good baseline for an estimate.
 However, self-employed workers often don't see a predictable stream of income.
 That's where things get messy.
 If you suddenly receive a windfall near the end of your tax year that throws off your estimate, you are still required to file an amended return.
 See Steiner v.
 C. I. R., Tax Ct.1955, 25 T.C.
 26. To amend an estimation, you can use [Worksheet 2-10 from Publication 505](https://www.irs.gov/publications/p505#en_US_2019_publink1000309056).

 Additionally, if your gig is seasonal(you make more in certain periods than in others), you can annualize the payments of a given period rather than cleanly dividing the payments by four.
-This method is called an **annualized income installment**.
+This method is called an <b>annualized income installment</b>.
 You first complete the 2021 Estimated Tax Worksheet through line 14b.
 Then, you complete the [Annualized Estimated Tax Worksheet 2-7](https://www.irs.gov/publications/p505#en_US_2019_publink1000194749) and file the calculations on Form 2210.

 <h3> What Happens If I Don't Pay Estimated Taxes? </h3>

 You will incur a tax penalty for any amount that is underpaid for each period.
 There are four periods, so paying nothing will likely incur a steap penalty.
 However, there are exceptions:

-- If your **total taxes owed after deducting tax credits is under $1000**, you won't have to sweat too much about not paying estimated taxes, though it's always a good habit to pay your taxes in installments.
+- If your <b>total taxes owed after deducting tax credits is under $1000</b>, you won't have to sweat too much about not paying estimated taxes, though it's always a good habit to pay your taxes in installments.
 For corporations, this number is $500.
-- Additionally, if you had **no tax liability** the **previous tax year of 12 months** and you were a **citizen or a resident** of the United States throughout the previous taxable year, you do not have to pay estimated taxes for the current taxable year.
+- Additionally, if you had <b>no tax liability** the **previous tax year of 12 months</b> and you were a <b>citizen or a resident</b> of the United States throughout the previous taxable year, you do not have to pay estimated taxes for the current taxable year.
-- Further, if you are a **newly retired (62 or older)** or a **newly disabled individual** who **became disabled within the taxable year or previous taxable year** and had a **reasonable cause** for missing estimated taxes, you will not incur penalties.
+- Further, if you are a <b>newly retired (62 or older)</b> or a <b>newly disabled individual</b> who <b>became disabled within the taxable year or previous taxable year</b> and had a <b>reasonable cause</b> for missing estimated taxes, you will not incur penalties.

 <h3> Why Do You Have To Pay Self Employment Tax? </h3>